How to leave the Samsung One UI beta on your Galaxy phone

-Samsung's One UI beta for the Galaxy S9 ($600 at Amazon), S9 Plus, and Note 9 gives users a preview of the upcoming Android Pie update and interface redesign for Samsung phones.
+Samsung's One UI beta for the Galaxy S9, S9 Plus, and Note 9 gives users a preview of the upcoming Android Pie update and interface redesign for Samsung phones.

 As with all beta programs, there are bound to be some bugs and issues that just aren't fun to deal with.
 If you've grown tired of testing the unfinished update, you can revert back to the latest official operating system for your device -- but heads up, you're likely going to have to set up your phone from scratch.